emostov/covid415/README.md

   }
  ```

-Then we disptact the next action and send our information to a reducer, update our tasks which allows us to then grab them from global state, sort it, and pass it back down to our sidebar component.
+Next, we dispatch the next action and send our information to a reducer which updates our tasks and allows us to then grab them from global state, sort, and pass them back down to our SideBar component.

 ``` javascript
 //fronend/reducers/task_reducer.js